Wagamundi/RSAN/README.md

 ## Flaws

-- Possibly some, but for my usecase, I couldn't find any, so please report them to me
+- Possibly some, but for my usecase, I couldn't find any, so please report them to me -Sometimes there are problems with '"' at the start and end of an vec element.

 ## License